 The application process differs depending on the course you have chosen.
 FdA Historic Craft Practices and Graduate Diploma students must apply through UCAS.
 Please see further information on the individual course pages.
 Masters, DACC, FDAD and PDD students, please follow the process below.

 1 Choose your preferred programme

-All the information you need can be found in the 2019/20 Prospectuses (School of Arts and School of Conservation) and within the West Dean College online courses pages.
+All the information you need can be found on the online course pages.

 2 Check the entry requirements

 Specific entry requirements are listed under each course in the prospectus and on the course pages.

 3 Check the application deadline

 We welcome applications from national and international students.
 With limited places available on each course, we encourage you to apply early.

 4 Explore the funding options

 Go to Scholarships and Bursaries for information on the funding opportunities that may be available to help with your study costs.